arlonproj/arlon/docs/README.md

 ```
 arlon profile update dynamic-1 --bundles xenial
 ```
-Since the old bundle set was `guestbook-static,xenial`, that command resulted in the removal of `guestbook-static` from the profile.
+Since the old bundle set was `guestbook-static,xenial-static`, that command resulted in the removal of `guestbook-static` from the profile.
 In the UI, observe the `eks-1-profile-dynamic-1` app going through Sync and Progressing phases, eventually reaching the healthy (green) state.